var vs let vs const in JavaScript

 Use

-by default for variables that should not be reassigned.
+constby default for variables that should not be reassigned.
 It makes your code easier to understand and prevents accidental reassignments. -

 Use

-when you need a variable that can be reassigned.
+letwhen you need a variable that can be reassigned.
 It's especially useful in loops or conditional blocks. -

 Avoid

-in modern JavaScript.
+varin modern JavaScript.
 Because of its function-scoped behavior and hoisting issues, it can lead to unexpected results.
-Stick withlet
+Stick withletandconstfor cleaner, more predictable code.

 Conclusion

-Choosing between var
+Choosing between var, let, and

-depends on the use case.
+const depends on the use case.
 In modern JavaScript,

-are preferred due to their
+let and const are preferred due to their

 block-scoped behavior and improved error handling.
 Use

-for variables that shouldn't change, and use
+const for variables that shouldn't change, and use

 mostly a legacy feature that you should avoid in new projects.